quangIO/Elevator-VertX/README.md

 ```
 or
 ```
-Open import with Intellij Idea and run the main function
+Open import with IntelliJ Idea and run the main function
 ```

-The server should start and we can use this [dashboard](https://elevator-dashboard.netlify.com/#/) to try some of the simulation.
-To change the number of elevator, change `val n = [number of elevator here]` in the `MainVerticle.kt`
+The server should start and we can use this [dashboard](https://elevator-dashboard.netlify.com/#/) to try the simulation.
+To change the number of elevators, change `val n = [number of elevators here]` in the `MainVerticle.kt`
 (101 floors)
 ### Bugs?
 **Likely**.
-I would be very appreciate if you point out my errors.
+I would be very appreciated if you point out my errors.